 This is the first stage where the designers collect the data required for software designing from the client.
 The purpose of the software is identified, and the pointers for more clarifications are outlined.
 Once the requirement is clear, the designers go ahead with the construction of the prototype.

 While constructing the prototype model, designers familiarize themselves with the prototype’s purpose along with the features that will be clear with the model.
-The best prototype software cost and development speed are considered.
+The best prototyping software cost and development speed are considered.
 The prototype is designed based on the most required features of the customers.

 After the completion of the prototype designing as per the client requirements, it is demonstrated to the client for further assessment.
 The client assesses the prototype based on the requirements.
 Post this assessment, if the client is satisfied, the prototype moves to the deployment stage.
 If not satisfied, the client suggests changes, which takes the prototype into the iteration stage.